When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is A CVC Word?

-A CVC word begins with a consonant, has a vowel in the middle, and has another consonant at the end.
-The vowel sound in the middle is always a short vowel sound (1).
+A CVC word is a three-letter word that follows a specific pattern: it begins with a consonant, has a vowel in the middle, and ends with another consonant.
+Crucially, the vowel sound in the center is always a short vowel sound (1).

-Each letter of a CVC word is a “short” letter, and it makes the same sound it does in the phonetic alphabet (2).
+In a CVC word, every letter is a “short” letter, meaning it makes the exact sound your child learned in the phonetic alphabet (2).

 Short A Words